 Step 2: Get Some Points to Search

-One major hurdle trips up travelers when trying to search through Qatar's site for award redemptions: Unless you have miles in your account, you cannot search for award seats.
+One major hurdle trips up travelers when trying to search through Qatar's site for award redemptions: You may need to have some miles in your account to search for award seats.

 The good news is that you don't need to have the entire amount to book an award just to search.
 Even if you have just a few miles in the account, you should be able to search to confirm the flights you want can be booked by Qatar before you transfer the full number of points required.

-If you're just starting out and both your British Airways and Qatar accounts are empty, you'll want to transfer at least 1,000 points (the minimum required by the banks) to be able to search – and I'd recommend just transferring the minimum at first because once you transfer credit card points to an airline, they cannot be transferred back.
+If you're just starting out and both your British Airways and Qatar accounts are empty – and you get an error message saying you need Avios just to search – you'll want to transfer at least 1,000 points (the minimum required by the banks) to be able to search.
+I'd recommend just transferring the minimum at first because once you transfer credit card points to an airline, they cannot be transferred back.

-Luckily, transferring Amex, Chase, or Capital One points to British Airways is instant.
+Luckily, transferring points to British Airways or Qatar is generally instant.
 And so long as your British Airways and Qatar accounts are linked, you should be able to begin searching for award flights on Qatar's site without taking any extra steps.

 If for any reason Qatar's site isn't letting you search at this stage, just move a few Avios from British to Qatar.
-There is no minimum required, you could transfer just one mile if you'd like.
-These transfers are also instant – but unlike your credit card transfer, you can also instantly transfer them back to your British Airways account.
+There's no minimum required – you could transfer just one mile if you'd like.
+These transfers are also instant, but unlike your credit card transfer, you can also instantly transfer them back to your British Airways account.

 Step 3: Search for Flights